Skip to main content

 One double-blind clinical trial found that Zoloft and Prozac improved scores for depression and anxiety in over 100 participants.
 While both SSRIs caused similar side effects, patients taking Zoloft reported less severe side effects than patients taking Prozac.
 In addition, the study suggests that Zoloft is associated with better clinical improvement than Prozac.
 Nearly 10% of patients stopped taking Zoloft, and around 20% of patients stopped taking Prozac due to ineffectiveness.

 In a study from the Journal of Affective Disorders, Zoloft and Prozac showed similar effectiveness in treating patients with depression and anxiety.
-The results from the study showed no significant differences in symptom improvement and tolerability of side effects with either drug.
+The results showed no significant differences in symptom improvement and tolerability of side effects with either drug.
 Paxil, or paroxetine, was also included in this study and was found to be comparable to Zoloft and Prozac.

-Because everyone may have different symptoms and respond to medications differently, one SSRI may be more suitable than another.
+Because individuals may have different symptoms and respond to medications differently, one SSRI may be more suitable than another.
 Consult a healthcare professional to determine which SSRI will give you the best results.
 Sometimes, it is a matter of trial and error.

 Coverage and cost comparison of Zoloft vs. Prozac

 Prozac is available as a generic and is covered by most insurance plans.
 Although Prozac is covered by most insurance plans, insurance plans prefer to cover the generic version of the drug.
-A 30-day supply of brand-name Prozac can be purchased without insurance for an average cost of $600.
+A 30-day supply of brand-name Prozac can be purchased without insurance for an average cost of $700.
 Using a SingleCare card for Prozac may help lower the cash price of brand-name or generic Prozac.

 Zoloft Prozac